 Gyoza (Japanese Dumplings)

-We like to serve this with Yum Yum Sauce, a Japanese-American invention, but you may use a dipping sauce of your choice.
+We like to serve this with Yum Yum Sauce, a Japanese-American invention, but you may use a dipping sauce of your choice, such as the dipping sauce recipe included here.

 Gyoza are Japanese dumplings that are typically filled with ground meat and vegetables, then pan-fried to create a crispy bottom while remaining juicy inside.
 They are often served with a dipping sauce.